MapleCCC/liblzw/README.raw.md

 1. Format staged C/C++ code

-2. Transform LaTeX math equation in `README.raw.md` to image url in `README`
+2. Transform LaTeX math equation in `README.raw.md` to image url in `README.md`

-Besides relying on the pre-commit hook script, you can manually format code and transform math equations in README
+Besides relying on the pre-commit hook script, you can manually format code and transform math equations in README.md

 ```bash
 make reformat